CheetahChrome/Json-Orm/README.md

 ### Step 2 Execute Stored Procedure and Return Raw JSON

 We will execute the stored procedure and look at the JSON result.
 One can do that by using a tool such as SSMS or AzureData Studio; most likely the tool you used to create the sproc.
-*Note* -> We can also use the Json-Orm method `GetRawSQL` that returns the *raw* json as a string.
-This method is only used for debug/building purposes and is not directly tied to the standard Json-Orm processing.
-Here is our Linqpad Example:

     var connectionStr = @"Data Source=.\Jabberwocky;Integrated Security=SSPI;Initial Catalog=WideWorldImporters";